invoice-x/invoice2data/TUTORIAL.rst

 All the regex ``fields`` you need extracted.
 Required fields are ``amount``, ``date``, ``invoice_number``.
 It’s up to you, if you need more fields extracted.
+Each field can be defined as:

+-  an **associative array** with ``parser`` specifying parsing method
-Each field has one or more regex with one regex capturing group.
+-  a single regex with one capturing group
+-  an array of regexes

+The first method is preferred.
+It was introduced to make templates syntax cleaner and more flexible.
+It aims to replace old methods.

 It’s not required to put add the whole regex to the capturing group.
 Often we use keywords and only capture part of the match (e.g. the amount).

 You will need to understand regular expressions to find the right values.
 If you didn’t need them in your life up until now (lucky you),